I wrote a post months ago lamenting that I had finally found a perfect set up for our homeschool room…and then we were suddenly moving.

 This is our interactive calendar for our kindergartner and preschooler.

-It is very useful with helping them understand days of the week, changing months, and how many days till a birthday/holiday.
+It is very useful for helping them understand the days of the week, changing months, and how many days till a birthday/holiday.

 I also really like the little slots for putting up the season and the day’s weather.

 A lot of math curriculums will have kids graph the weather and this is a great way to remind kids to keep track of it.